William Morgan (anti-Mason): Disappearance

 In October 1827, a badly decomposed body washed up on the shores of Lake Ontario.
 Many presumed it to be Morgan, and the body was buried as his.
-However, the wife of a missing Canadian named Timothy Monroe (or Munro) positively identified the clothing on the body as that which had been worn by her husband at the time he had disappeared.
+However, the wife of a missing Canadian named Timothy Monroe positively identified the clothing on the body as that which had been worn by her husband at the time he had disappeared.
 One group of Freemasons denied that Morgan was killed, alleging that they had paid him $500 to leave the country.
 Morgan was reportedly seen later, including in other countries, but none of the reports were confirmed.
 Eventually, Eli Bruce, the sheriff of Niagara County and a Mason, was removed from office and tried for his involvement in Morgan's disappearance; he served 28 months in prison after being convicted of conspiracy for his role in kidnapping Morgan and holding him against his will before his disappearance.
 Three other Masons, Loton Lawson, Nicholas Chesebro, and Edward Sawyer, were convicted of taking part in the kidnapping and served sentences.
 Other Batavia Masons were tried and acquitted.
 Author Jasper Ridley suggests that Morgan was probably killed by local Masons, as all other scenarios are highly improbable.
 Historian H. Paul Jeffers also considers this the more credible explanation.
 C. T. Congdon, in Reminiscences of a Journalist, cites a third-hand account "that Morgan was murdered by certain very zealous Freemasons," and notes that the resultant anti-Mason sentiment caused many elections to go to non-Masons for a number of years afterwards.